Tag Archives: French trade gun

 In the direction whence he came…

 Saturday, 17, December, 1763: Frozen oak leaves crunched.
 Spotty snowflakes whisk about.
 Wool-lined moccasins tread light, slow and deliberate.
 The still-hunt progressed into a blustery southwest wind that sliced to the bone.
-Two years prior, a summer thunderstorm broke a modest red oak high up, below the main fork.
-One limb came to rest… Continue reading In the direction whence he came…
+Two years prior, a summer thunderstorm broke … Continue reading

 A Tad Late Tuesday…